Skip to main content

 • Client certificates for testuser(client.csr, client-key.pem)

 Certificate permissions are adjusted to support non-root containers.
-The certificates will be mounted into the Redis container.
+In the next steps, you will mount these certificates into the Redis container.

 Save Docker Compose script